 Why Are Timeshares a Scam?

 The industry has so many timeshare scams and scam artists working in it that many states have worked towards introducing laws and accreditation, to keep the fraudsters out.
 However, that does not mean the business has cleared up.
-In fact, the scams have just changed tact.
+In fact, the scammers have just changed their method.

 The first thing you should do with anyone selling a timeshare is to check they have a state license to do so.
 If not, walk away and report them to the authorities.

-Timeshare resale brokers have reputations, some unwarranted, but many not.
+Timeshare resale brokers have poor reputations, some unwarranted, but many not.
 The most famous scam is to tell sellers they have buyers waiting and charge a middleman fee.
-However, once the fee is paid, the buyers never appear.
+However, once the fee is paid, the buyers never appear and you have lost any money paid.

 In extreme circumstances, these scammers will pass you off to another.
 The second scammer will contact you, pretending to be from a consumer protection agency.
 Once they get your upfront fee for their consumer law firm, they will also be gone.